davidarnarsson/vinbud-scraper/README.md

 It outputs two JSON files, `products-no-metadata.json` and `products-metadata.json`.
 The former is the result of scraping the product list, and the latter is the result of scraping each individual product page.

 Needless to say, the latter is more detailed, and takes approximately 1 hour to complete.
+Scraping the product list only takes a couple of minutes.

 To run it, you need phantomjs on your path.